-Driving to Faisalabad to participate in the 'International Conference on Sustainable Agriculture in Pakistan' jointly organized by the University of California, Davis, USA and the University of Agriculture, Faisalabad (UAF), one remembered the green Faisalabad of vestervears which has given way to industrialisation and growth in urbanization.
+Driving to Faisalabad to participate in the 'International Conference on Sustainable Agriculture in Pakistan' jointly organized by the University of California, Davis, USA and the University of Agriculture, Faisalabad (UAF), one remembered the green Faisalabad of yesteryears which has given way to industrialisation and growth in urbanization.
 Yet, in the middle of the city remains the green historic UAF determined not to be cowed down and continues to contribute to food security since the sixties.
-It is the pride of Pakistan as one of the three HEC Centres of the Mehran Engineering University (MUET) for Water, National University of Science & Technology (NUST) for Energy and UAF for Agriculture and
+It is the pride of Pakistan as one of the three HEC Centres of Excellence addressing the W-E-F nexus the Mehran Engineering University (MUET) for Water, National University of Science & Technology (NUST) for Energy and UAF for Agriculture and Food.

-Prof Dr Ashfaq Ahmad Chattha, Chair of Climate Change Centre at the UAF has initiated the proposal of a farming system research study on a 300 acre piece of land dedicated for 50-100 years on a particular cropping system like wheat-cotton, wheat-rice and corn
+Prof Dr Ashfaq Ahmad Chattha, Chair of Climate Change Centre at the UAF has initiated the proposal of a farming system research study on a 300 acre piece of land dedicated for 50-100 years on a particular cropping system like wheat-cotton, wheat-rice and corn-potato.